Tender Port

 Frequently Asked Questions

 A: Mystery Island is a tender port.
 Ships anchor offshore in the protected lagoon and shuttle passengers to the beach via tender boats.
-You step from tender directly onto white sand — no dock or pier.
+You step from tender directly onto white sand — no dock, no pier, no terminal.
+The tender fare is included in your cruise fare at no extra cost.

 Q: Why is Mystery Island uninhabited?